 The first half of the course will focus on the principles of sustainability that underline the movement to a new more integrated world view.
-This 7-week program lays the groundwork for the second course in the sequence: Methodologies for Sustainable Design, beginning in May.
+This 7-week program lays the groundwork for the second course in the sequence: Methodologies for Sustainable Design.

 - Week 1: The Context for Sustainability: Beginning at the origins of the planet and finishing with a close study of world view shifts in the relatively short time frame of humanity on the planet.